tbidne/charon/README.md

 Delete Commands
-  d                        Moves the path(s) to the trash. x                        Permanently deletes path(s) from the trash. e                        Empties the trash.
+  d                        Moves the path(s) to the trash. x                        Permanently deletes path(s) from the trash.
+Can use
+                           wildcards to match trash paths e.g. *foo*bar matches foobar, xxxfooyyybar, etc. e                        Empties the trash.

 Restore Commands
   r                        Restores the trash path(s) to their original
                            location.
+Can use wildcards to match trash paths e.g.
+                           *foo*bar matches foobar, xxxfooyyybar, etc.

 Information Commands
   l                        Lists all trash contents and metadata.